GetStream/twitter-clone/README.md

-# How To Launch A Twitter Competitor On the App Store In Days
+# Build a Twitter Clone With SwiftUI in a Weekend :sunglasses:
-Leverage API components to build a fully functioning Twitter clone
+Eight tutorials aimed at teaching you how to build a functional Twitter clone using APIs and SwiftUI.
+In this project, we will use Stream for Chat and Activity Feeds, Algolia for search, RevenueCat for subscriptions, 100ms for audio rooms and Mux for video playback.

 | Partners | Main Features | Description | Preview |
 |---------------|---------------|-------------|---------|